iansan5653/github-markdown-a11y-extension/readme.md

 ## Markdown Accessibility Checker

-Markdown Accessibility Checker is a Chrome extension for validating Markdown in GitHub text editors.
+Markdown Accessibility Checker is a browser extension for validating Markdown in GitHub text editors.
 It encourages writing accessible valid Markdown when creating issues, pull requests, discussions, and comments.

 ![Issue creation form on github.com with two lint errors visible.
 One is hovered over, showing a tooltip that says 'heading levels should only increment by one level at a time'](./assets/screenshot.png)

 ### Installation

 Simply navigate to the [Chrome Web Store](https://chrome.google.com/webstore/detail/accessibility-checker-for/hdonjoppcjfaojggdiliigclajklepdg?hl=en) and install.

-#### Manual installation

-For testing while developing this extension:

-1. Clone the repo
-2. Install dependencies (`npm install`)
-3. Build the extension by running `npm run build` (or `npm run build:watch` to auto-rebuild when you make changes)
-4. Navigate to chrome://extensions/
-5. Flip on "Developer Mode" in the upper right-hand corner
-6. Select "Load unpacked"
-7. Choose repo folder
-8. Navigate to github.com
-9. After making updates, go back to chrome://extensions/ and click the refresh button on the extension

 ### Linting rules